phobos/phobos_db_checkpoint/README.md

 ![CircleCI](https://circleci.com/gh/klarna/phobos_db_checkpoint/tree/master.svg?style=shield&circle-token=a69fda09f130a862b69f6a7e8be834f884829ccd)

-# PhobosDBCheckpoint
+# Phobos DB Checkpoint

+Phobos DB Checkpoint is a plugin to [Phobos](https://github.com/klarna/phobos) and is meant as a drop in replacement to `Phobos::Handler`, extending it with the following features:
+ * Persists your Kafka events to an active record compatible database
-PhobosDBCheckpoint is a plugin to [Phobos](https://github.com/klarna/phobos) which automatically saves your kafka events to the database.
-It ensures that your [handler](https://github.com/klarna/phobos#usage-consuming-messages-from-kafka) will consume messages only once while also allowing your system to reprocess events and go back in time if needed.
+ * Ensures that your [handler](https://github.com/klarna/phobos#usage-consuming-messages-from-kafka) will consume messages only once
+ * Allows your system to reprocess events in case of failures

 ## Table of Contents